-Jean Linman, Vice President
+Jean Linman, President

-Christine Korkalo, Treasurer
+Christine Korkalo, Vice President

 Christine has been a member of ART since 2002.
 She was drawn to ART by a need to do more for the animals in her community.
 She knew ART to be a reputable and respected animal rescue group in the South Hampton Roads area.
 Before she was a member, she fostered a dog whom she ended up adopting and still has today.
 The two cats that currently reside with the Korkalos were trapped ferals that the family grew to love and eventually adopted as well.
 Besides the dog and cats, Christine shares her home with her husband and two beautiful daughters.
 Christine and her husband, Chris, own their own business specializing in dimensionally accurate 3D models created from data captured via laser scanning.
 Christine can often be found working at her computer with her cat curled up in her jacket.